 Sea Mar Community Health Center -Seattle is part of a large and successful community health center dedicated to the care of the medically underserved and the Latino population of Seattle.
-Founded In 1976 by a group of Latino community leaders .
+Sea Mar was founded in 1976 by a group of Latino community leaders.

-This Federally Qualified Health Center (FQHC) is ideal for residents who desire to work with a multicultural, latino rich communtiy.
-Conversational Spanish skills are needed as a minimum, as well as a love for obstetric, pediatrics and for immersing yourself in a dynamic community organization.
+As a Federally Qualified Health Center (FQHC), Sea Mar is ideal for residents who desire to work with a multicultural, Latino rich community.
+Conversational Spanish skills are required as a minimum, as is a love for obstetrics, pediatrics and for immersing yourself in a dynamic community organization.

-In-hospital rotations for Sea Mar residents are the same as for residents at the Swedish/Cherry Hill unit, while their ambulatory clinic practice takes place at Sea Mar Community Health Center.
+In-hospital rotations for Sea Mar residents are the same as for residents at the Swedish Cherry Hill clinic, while their ambulatory clinic practice takes place at Sea Mar Community Health Center.

 The Sea Mar clinic provides:

 A large percentage of Hispanic (50 percent), Southeast Asian and other minorities utilize the community health center.
-Sea Mar operates an additional 24 migrant and clinic health centers in the Puget Sound area — Residents who are interested also have the opportunity to do obtain elective experience at these clinics.
+Sea Mar operates an additional 29 migrant and clinic health centers in the Puget Sound area — Residents who are interested also have the opportunity to obtain elective experience at these clinics.

 A separate NRMP Match number 1755120C4 must be used when ranking the Sea Mar satellite program.
 And applicants should mark the Sea Mark track designation when applying to the Swedish/Cherry Hill Program through ERAS.